hooksw/konify/README.md

 fun withComputation(computation: Computation, run: () -> Unit){
    //Save the current Computation.
-If there is no memo (derivedState in compose), it is usually empty. vallasComputation=currentComputation
+If there is no memo (derivedState in compose), it is usually empty. vallasComputation=currentComputation currentComputation=computation run() currentComputation=lasComputation
-   //3.
-Set the current Computation and prepare for double binding currentComputation=computation
-   //4.
-Perform the first binding run()
-   //Restore value, in the current example, it is always null currentComputation=lasComputation
 }